 Formal Community Involvement

-Mid 2021 – Feedback on our project and plans.
+Mid to late 2021 – Feedback on our project and plans.

 As we develop the EES we will share with you findings and project plans, seeking your views, feedback and comments.